rahmatnazali/spireslayer/readme.md

 # Autosave editor for [Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire/)

 The code has been written as modular as possible for easy customization.
 Use with caution, as it can really ruin the fun.
-But for me, sometimes I prefer to extract all the fun as fast as possible and then begone with my life.

 ## How the script works
 - It starts by finding an autosave file, usually named with this format: `<Name of the character>.autosave`, for example [DEFECT.autosave](saves/DEFECT.autosave).